Creating the Offer Letter

 GA Offer Letters and Supplemental Description of Duties Forms

 Graduate Assistant offer letters define the terms and conditions of employment for graduate students who are invited to accept a new position or a continuation appointment as a Graduate Assistant at the University of Connecticut.
-Effective January 2023, the original six GA offer letter templates have been combined into one template that can be used to appoint or reappoint a GA for the fall/spring semester or the academic year.
-An additional template has been created that can be used specifically for mid-appointment (fall/spring or academic year) FTE or stipend level changes.
+There are two templates available: one to be used to appoint or reappoint a GA for the fall/spring semester or the academic year and a second template for mid-appointment (fall/spring or academic year) FTE or stipend level changes.

 GA Offer Letters: